Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Introduction

 Conflicting terminologies exist for the terms reproducibility and replicability~\cite{barba2018terminologies}.
-Here, we define reproducibility as attempts made with the same methods and materials.
-Replicability, on the other hand, is tested with different but comparable materials or methods.
+Here, we define reproducibility as attempts made with the same methods and materials. {The aforementioned method can include a data collection step, and in that case, we consider that the same materials correspond to the original database where data collection is performed.} Replicability, on the other hand, is tested with different but comparable materials or methods, assuming that the tested pipelines are all suitable to extract signal from the data. {Note that the term comparable is ambiguous, but we define its use in the context of this study in the Method Section}.

 Replicability experiments have shown different degrees of variability between findings obtained with different analytic conditions.
-These studies are usually done using healthy populations and in general research practice (as opposed to clinical research), as in~\cite{botvinik-nezer_variability_2020}.
-For clinically-oriented research, however, the topic remains understudied.
+These studies are usually done using healthy populations, as in~\cite{botvinik-nezer_variability_2020}.
+For clinically-oriented research, {i.e. using patient populations}, however, the topic remains understudied.
 Such studies requires a specific attention as they are useful to develop new biomarkers that can influence treatment development and clinical trial applications.
 These studies also often target specific populations of patients with unique characteristics, in particular for PD for which inter-individual variability is high~\cite{wullner_heterogeneity_2023}.
-Such studies often use small sample sizes, which has been shown to lead to a lower reproducibility of findings~\cite{klau_comparing_2020, poldrack_scanning_2017}.
-Reproducibility and replicability of studies in clinical settings is of higher importance to improve the trustworthiness of new biomarkers and to facilitate their development.
+Such studies often use small sample sizes, which has been shown to lead to a lower reproducibility and replicability of findings~\cite{klau_comparing_2020, poldrack_scanning_2017}.
+Reproducibility and replicability of studies in clinical settings is of higher importance to improve the trustworthiness of new biomarkers, {which is an important factor that would facilitate their development and application in clinical practice.}.